Marupingm/AI-Powered-ATS-friendly-CV-builder/README.md

 # ATS Resume Scanner

-ATS Resume Scanner is an open-source web application that helps job seekers optimize their resumes for Applicant Tracking Systems (ATS).The application extracts text from resumes, matches keywords from job descriptions, and provides AI-generated suggestions for improvement.
+AI Powered ATS Resume Scanner is an open-source web application that helps job seekers optimize their resumes for Applicant Tracking Systems (ATS).The application extracts text from resumes, matches keywords from job descriptions, and provides AI-generated suggestions for improvement.